Techtonica/curriculum/javascript/javascript-6-object-literals.md

 ### Check for Understanding

 - Write down the syntax for declaring an Object.
-- What do you mean by Complex Objects.
+- What do you mean by Complex Objects?
 Give an example.
 - Explain some built-in Object Methods in JavaScript.
 - What is a property of an Object?
 - Differentiate between dot and bracket notation.